EO4wellness/T-I-L/python/SoloLearn/PythonDataStructures.md

 Linked lists are useful when your data is linked.
 For example when you need undo/redo functionality, the nodes can represent the state with links to the previous and next states.
 Another example would be a playlist of music, where each clip is linked with the next one.
 Linked lists can also be used to create other data structures, such as stack, queues and graphs.

+Quiz
+In a linked list, what should the last item's link point to?

+Choices:
+0
+None
+itself

+My Answer: None.